 How does VR help them be relevant to society?
 First, it helps the visitors feel more comfortable while enjoying the exhibitions.

-They can explore everything at their own speed: while wearing the gear, each person gets individual experience.
+In virtual reality, they can explore everything at their own speed: while wearing the VR gear, each person gets individual experience.
 You are seeing the objects as they are, without any queues or crowds – there is no need to hurry or wait.

 Finally, the most beneficial aspect of VR is that it makes exhibitions accessible.
 It is often tough for the connoisseurs of art to keep up with the various collections that are diffused all over the world.